-If the percentage of inventory allowed to be harvested is spelled out clearly, it would translate into the following results: A rate of cut of 25% per decade translates into a maximum age of the oldest trees of approximately 80 years.
-A 20% cut brings the maximum tree age up to approximately 110 years.
-A 10% cut allows the oldest trees in the forest to mature to over 200 years.
-A last point to make sure is included clearly in your easement is that the per decade cut does not accrue.
-What this means is that if you skip five decades, you cannot add the previous decade's allowable cut.
-For example, if you agree to a 10% cut per decade and do not cut for 50 years, you can still only cut 10% at that time, not 10% times 5 decades or 50%.
+If the percentage of inventory allowed to be harvested is spelled out clearly, it would translate into the following results:

+- A rate cut of 25% per decade translates into a maximum age of the oldest trees of approximately 80 years.
+A 20% cut brings the maximum tree age up to approximately 110 years. - A 20% cut limitation in any fifteen year period translates into a per decade cut rate of approximately 12.5% which allows the oldest trees in the forest to mature to nearly 200 years old.

+A last point to make sure is included clearly in your easement is that the cut rate does not accrue.
+What this means is that if you skip six decades, you cannot add the previous fifteen year period's allowable cuts.
+For example, if you agree to a 20% per fifteen year period rate of cut and do not cut for 60 years, you can still only cut 20% at that time, not 10% times 4 fifteen year periods, or 60%.
+WHEN RECORDED RETURN TO: The Sonoma Land Trust 1122 Sonoma Avenue Santa Rosa, CA 95405 AP # (±40 acres)